schemapress/Schema/readme.txt

 5. If you cache your site, make sure to clear cache after configuring the plugin settings.

 == Frequently Asked Questions ==

+= Do you offer a Premium plugin? =

+Yes, we do have a [Schema Premium](https://schema.press/downloads/schema-premium/) plugin that is packed with [features](https://schema.press/features/).

 = The plugin isn't working or have a bug? =